RayHightower/RayHightower.com/_posts/2019-03-11-ai-superpowers-by-kai-fu-lee.markdown

 <img style="margin-left:20px" src="/images/ai_superpowers_kaifu_lee.jpg" width="150" align="right" alt="AI Superpowers by Kai-Fu Lee" title="AI Superpowers by Kai-Fu Lee" />

 Machines powered by artifical intelligence have excelled at games for decades.
-IBM’s Big Blue defeated chess champion Garry Kasparov in 1996.
+IBM’s Deep Blue defeated chess champion Garry Kasparov in 1996.
 Alphabet's AlphaGo defeated world champion Go player, Ke Jie, in 2017.

 Game-focused AI is highly specialized and mostly ineffective in in other areas.
 What about general purpose AI, software that can mimic human intelligence and make human-like decisions?
 What about applications beyond games?